A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

-Numerical solutions of the linear Grad-Shafranov equation produced by the proposed cut-cell algorithm are reported in~\cref{tab:21}.
-The solution and an example cut-cell mesh are presented in~\Cref{fig:cutcelllineartestnumericalsoln}.
+Numerical errors and corresponding convergence rates are reported in~\cref{tab:21}.
+The numerical solution and an example cut-cell mesh are presented in~\Cref{fig:cutcelllineartestnumericalsoln}.
 We observed a second-order accuracy for all the error norms.